What we do

 Our programmes, delivered with women

-Working with our partners across the world we deliver on-the-ground and online programmes directly with women entrepreneurs.
+Working with partners across the world we deliver on-the-ground and online programmes directly with women entrepreneurs.

 Where we work

 We go where our unique approach has the most significant impact for women entrepreneurs.
-We consider the needs of the women entrepreneurs, the economic and business landscape, and the digital ecosystem in which they work, and our ability to make an impact on the growth of their businesses.
+We consider the needs of the women entrepreneurs, the context and landscape in which they work, and our ability to make an impact on the growth of their businesses.

-Since our inception in 2008, we’ve delivered in-country entrepreneurship programmes in many low and middle income countries around the world, including in India, Indonesia, Kenya, Lebanon, Mexico, Nigeria, Palestine, Rwanda, Sierra Leone, Tanzania, and Vietnam.
+Since our inception in 2008, we’ve delivered training programmes in many low and middle income countries around the world, including in India, Indonesia, Kenya, Lebanon, Mexico, Nigeria, Palestine, Rwanda, Sierra Leone, Tanzania, and Vietnam.

-We’re currently working on-the-ground with women entrepreneurs in Nigeria, Kenya, South Africa, Vietnam and Guyana, and delivering our online mentoring programme globally.
+We’re currently working on-the-ground with women entrepreneurs in Nigeria, Kenya, South Africa and Guyana, and delivering our online mentoring programme globally.

 Research and advocacy